 Pity the poor person who wakes in the pre-dawn hours and decides to follow so many loose and disjointed thoughts into the rabbit warren of the past.
 Which is where I found myself amidst the shadows and the aurora.
 Perhaps it was triggered by the loss of Janet, our faithful friend and neighbor from church who, my wife reminded me, joyfully attended our book launch and signing last year, then followed us a week later to my Ojai Library presentation, sitting in the first row and beaming with pride as I spoke–all this at age 87.
-I kiddingly called her and her best friend Maria, a 96 year old Austrian immigrant, our ‘groupies.’
+I kiddingly called Janet and her best friend Maria, a 96-year-old Austrian immigrant, our ‘groupies.’
 How could you not love such women?
-I can still see them in the ice cream parlor post presentation with their celebratory ice cream cones melting in their worn hands–Janet with her shocking double scoop of strawberry and vanilla–relishing it like a school girl.
+I can still see them in the ice cream parlor post presentation with their celebratory ice cream cones melting in their worn hands–Janet with her shocking double scoop of strawberry and vanilla–relishing it like a schoolgirl.

 From there a most unusual thought, like kelp loosened from its sandy mooring and slowly rising to the surface after many years–a vision of a child stuffing pieces of cardboard into shoes, shoes whose soles had been worn away by city streets.
 Dress shoes or sneakers, either one, over time, the holes appeared and, approaching my parents, I beseeched them for a replacement pair.
 More often than not they shook their heads, gently chastising me for expending so much youthful energy in the street or in a schoolyard, asking me to wait another week…or two…until they found the money.
 At times, they helped me fashion a neat fitting piece of cardboard until that, too, disintegrated into the socks which might also disintegrate into the feet.
-If I complained, my recently deceased father would gently lecture me, “I used to complain about having no shoes, until I saw the man with no feet.”
+If I complained, my recently deceased father would gently chide me, “I used to complain about having no shoes, until I saw the man with no feet.”
 His words would remain with me my entire life.
 In fact, I quote from him whenever I have the chance.

 Although we were paycheck to paycheck poor in our tiny Brooklyn row house, we were happy.
 And so were the people on our block and in our neighborhood.
 Those new shoes–well they’d have to wait.